utkarsh866/Recipe-App/README.md

 ## Overview

 The Recipe App is a web application that allows users to explore and discover various recipes.
 The app fetches recipe data from an external API, providing a diverse range of culinary options for users to explore.
+To view the website visit this link ="https://recipeapp123.netlify.app/"

 ## Features